Originally published in Kiwi Families online parenting resource.

-Much of what is judged to be defiance, misbehaviour, resistance, laziness, spite or selfishness stems from your child having unmet emotional needs and consequently not feeling good in themselves.
+Much of what is judged to be defiance, misbehaviour, resistance, laziness, spite or selfishness stems from your child's unmet emotional needs and consequently not feeling good in themselves.
 This doesn't mean the parent isn't doing their job, it's normal and understandable for children to feel and express emotions in facing challenges, big and small.
-At such times reasoning, demanding, appealing, threatening or bribing can add to their underlying frustrations and do nothing to address their unmet emotional needs, but applying a little empathy goes a long way to turning things around.
+At such times reasoning, demanding, appealing, threatening or bribing can add to their underlying frustrations and do nothing to address their unmet emotional needs.
+But applying a little empathy goes a long way to turning things around.

 Maintaining our child’s emotional health and wellbeing is essential to fostering a culture of harmony and cooperation in the family.
 And maintaining their emotional health depends a lot on the amount and quality of connection we can give them.
 Children not only thrive on connection, they struggle to cope when it breaks down.
 It can be a challenge to make time to give our child quality time and attention, yet when we remember to prioritize moments and activities that foster connection our child really thrives.
 They develop their sense of themselves through our reflections, so when we're generally being warm, caring and affectionate, they can develop a warm and caring relationship with themselves and the world around them.

 Children tend to feel loved when we give them positive attention through listening attentively, letting them engage us with their activities and questions, and empathizing with, supporting and validating their whole range of feelings, reflecting that we value their contributions.